Bachelor of Arts

 MATH 1432: Calculus II

 Transcendental functions, techniques of integration, applications of integration, parametric equations, polar coordinates, infinite sequences and series.
-Prerequisite: Grade of “C” or better in MATH 1431.

-MATH 2330: Intro Stats for Nurs Research
+MATH 2330: Introduction to Statistics for Nursing Research

 Provides students with the methods and logic to perform elementary statistical analysis used in clinical research including: descriptive meansures, probability, sampling, normal distribution, Student t and Chi squared distributions, estimation and hypothesis testing, analysis of variance, regression and correlation.